 So here are some tips that can be implemented into a maintenance program for a commercial or retail property.

 - Inspect the property at the time of property handover so you can completely understand the factors of property occupation and usage.
 It is wise to involve the existing maintenance contractor’s for the property in that process, so they can share information regards plant and equipment, and repairs and maintenance.
-They will have an awareness of the plant and equipment that is likely to fail, or be a threat to property occupancy.
+They will have an awareness of the plant and equipment that is likely to fail or be a threat to property occupancy.

 - The owner of the property will have certain objectives.
 They may wish to own the property for a number of years as part of a long-term investment strategy, or alternatively dispose of the property quickly when the local property market is suitably placed.
 The holding strategy will impact the maintenance strategy.

-- When it comes to maintaining a property with a number of vacancies, a cost of maintenance can be a real challenge.
+- When it comes to maintaining a property with a number of vacancies, the cost of maintenance can be a real challenge.
 There may not be enough income from the property to cover the cost of the required maintenance routines.
 If that is the case, you will need to work with the landlord to understand how that shortfall will be managed over the immediate term.
 Some maintenance costs cannot be avoided given that they will impact property occupancy and usage.

 - The separate leases as they apply to the tenants in the tenancy mix should be reviewed for clauses relating to maintenance.
 Some tenants will have obligations of maintenance that they must undertake on a regular basis.
 The lease will explain how they handle those costs and how the maintenance should occur.
 The leases will also impose terms and conditions on the landlord relating to maintenance.
 On this basis, every lease should be comprehensively reviewed as part of any property management taken up.